tauri-apps/tauri-docs/docs/guides/features/system-tray.md

 #### Keeping the Frontend Running in the Background

-In case you also need to keep the frontend running in the background, this can be achieved like this:
+If you need to keep the frontend running in the background, this can be achieved like this:

 ```rust
 tauri::Builder::default().on_window_event(|event| match event.event() {